-Here are 6 tips for development and product teams looking to improve their product retrospectives.
+Here are 6 tips for development and product management teams looking to improve their product retrospectives.
 The following suggestions will help you and your team hold effective, efficient retrospective meetings.

 1. Create a safe space

 A product retrospective meeting can be a lot like a therapy session, so it is important to create an environment that feels safe and secure.
 If people are afraid to voice their concerns and frustrations, or otherwise be honest about their thoughts, it will be difficult to get the full benefit of a retrospective meeting.
 You need to break down any walls of fear that might prevent your team from feeling safe.
 Because you cannot prevent problems from repeating in the future if you don’t talk about them now.
 Leadership needs to be supportive of this by encouraging open communication and meaningful conversation from everyone included.
 The last thing you want is to make your team feel afraid they will get in trouble for admitting to mistakes or speaking honestly.

 Who you invite to your retrospective can play a significant role in your team’s comfort level.
 It’s wise to keep your attendee list as minimal as possible.
 You should also be wary of inviting executives, managers, or any other people whose presence might make the team clam up.